rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/frequency-vars.png" alt="Frequency Vars over 24 hours" style="width: 685px;"/></center>

 The combination of time slew adjustments never exceeding 1 microsecond each second and time drift never exceeding about 100 nanoseconds each second demonstrates a timekeeping control precision of 1 microsecond over this 24 hour period.
-Average absolute accuracy is about the same.
+Testing has determined that average absolute accuracy is also within 1 microsecond.

-But there are limits to accurate single-event time measurement set by clock oscillator jitter and the response time (latency) of the Linux kernel.
+However, there are limits to accurate single-event time measurement set by clock oscillator jitter and the response time (latency) of the Linux kernel.
 This is discussed below in [](#practical-limits-to-time-measurement).

 For a detailed description of the pps-client controller and accuracy testing run Doxygen to generate the documentation or visit the [PPS-Client-Pages](https://rascol.github.io/Raspberry-Pi-PPS-Client) website.